SB-27182/loba-NN/README.md

 ## `Other Strengths: `

 ##### `Immunity to Mode Collapse:`
-&nbsp; Unlike auto-regressive models, the existence of multiple clusters (and their modes) in the data does not cause a **logical error** *ie*: a mode-collapse.
+Unlike auto-regressive models, the existence of multiple clusters (and their modes) in the data does not cause a **logical error** *ie*: a mode-collapse.
 Although discrete structures such as multiple modes are not ideal for our purposes (more on that later), loba-NN, and all invertible-flow networks will happily bend hyper dimensional space to make sense of the observed probability density.

 <br>

 ##### `Immunity to the "Curse of Dimensionality":`
-&nbsp; Most clustering algorithms and auto-regressive models, *ie*: algorithms that optimize a euclidean measure in probability space, must face the realization that a 100-dimensional box has quite a lot of walls.
+Most clustering algorithms and auto-regressive models, *ie*: algorithms that optimize a euclidean measure in probability space, must face the realization that a 100-dimensional box has quite a lot of walls.
 This is to say, a box in 100 dimensions must have a combinatoric explosion worth of data points.
 Unlike euclidean measures, probabilistic measures of space are more abstract, there is no geometric kernel to them.
 Indeed, invertible-flow neural networks and their stochastic-mapping cousins, the VAE models<sup>[*Kingma.*](https://arxiv.org/pdf/1312.6114.pdf)</sup>, were intentionally built for hyper-dimensional data, *ie*: high resolution photos like celebrity-faces.